takasuzu48/handballapp/docs/terms_en.md

 ## 10. Governing Law and Jurisdiction

 - These Terms are governed by the laws of Japan.
-- Any disputes arising from these Terms shall be subject to the exclusive jurisdiction of the court with jurisdiction over the Developer's location.
+- Any disputes arising from these Terms shall be subject to the exclusive jurisdiction of the court with jurisdiction over Tokyo.

 ---